Home/Insights/AI Implementation

 2. Process redesign, not process acceleration

 Experimentation takes an existing process and makes it faster.
 Transformation asks whether the process should exist in its current form at all.
-Consider a mid-market professional services firm that uses AI to speed up proposal generation.
+Consider a service-intensive professional services firm that uses AI to speed up proposal generation.
 That is experimentation.
 The transformation question is different: given what AI can do, should the proposal process be redesigned entirely?
 Should pricing be dynamic?
 Should scope be generated from diagnostic data rather than conversations?
 Should the proposal itself be replaced with an interactive assessment?

 Transformation challenges the structure of work, not just the speed of it.